canadaprogrammer/introducing_swiftui/README.md

 #### Customize View Transitions

-- By default, vuews transition on- and offscreen by fading in and out.
+- By default, views transition on- and offscreen by fading in and out.
 - You can customize this transition by using the `transition(_:)` modifier.

 1. Add a `transition(_:)` modifier to the conditionally visible HikeView.